 Up Next: Cotton Harvesting

-This is only part two of this eight-part series.
+This is only part two of this seven-part series.
 (If you missed our Introduction, be sure to visit that blog post.)
 The next step in the cotton journey is harvesting, so keep an eye out on our blog for updates.
 You can also enter your email address in the “Stay in the Know” field in the right margin to have blog updates sent directly to your inbox.